spryker/spryker-docs/docs/scos/user/features/202108.0/checkout-feature-overview/order-thresholds-overview.md

   - /docs/en/order-thresholds
 ---

-Order thresholds allow you to control the values of the orders your customers place.
+Order thresholds let you control the values of the orders your customers place.
 You can define a maximum or a minimum value that should be reached for an order to be placed.
 Apart from just disallowing a customer to place an order if a threshold condition is not fulfilled, you can request them to pay different types of fees.

 ## Hard maximum threshold